Women’s Clinic Johannesburg

 Our nurses or doctor at our women clinic will let you know if there’s anything else you need to do to prepare for your safe abortion.
 They’ll give you written instructions on how to care for yourself after your abortion and how to take any medication they give you.
 You’ll also get a number you can call 24/7 if you have any questions or concerns.

-Women Clinic Johannesburg safe abortion, we strive to educate our clients to make the right choices to suit their lives.
+Safe abortion, we strive to educate our clients to make the right choices to suit their lives.
 Everyone is different, and every situation is different.
 We provide a safe space for pregnant women to explore their options and make informed decisions about their pregnancy.

 Women’s Clinic performs In-Clinic abortions (Surgical Abortion) by using the vacuum aspiration method, the most common method of abortion available today.
 The procedure involves the gradual widening of the cervix followed by the insertion of a thin flexible tube attached to a vacuum aspirator, which gently removes the uterine contents.